Wildhoney/Mocktail/README.md

 export default resolve(Request);
 ```

-Then whenever you reference `Request` in your unit tests, you'll receive `RequestMock` instead.
+Then whenever you reference `Request` in your unit tests, you'll receive `RequestMock` instead as long as you've set the `env` as `ENV.TESTING`.

 ## Contribute